-Lisa Jane, who often goes by LJ, is Keypath Education Australia’s Director of Marketing and Product Development.
+Lisa Jane, who often goes by LJ, is Keypath Education Asia-Pacific's Director, Strategic Projects.
 LJ has more than 10 years of experience in tertiary education across brand, international and digital marketing.

 While at Monash University, LJ led the university’s brand repositioning project.
 She implemented innovative, digital campaigns that impacted directly on student acquisition and helped transform the university’s web presence in the process.